-The ATOD Prevention Program aims to reduce the use of alcohol, tobacco, and other drugs (ATOD) among youth living within Jackson County.
+The Alcohol and Drug Prevention and Education Program (ADPEP) aims to reduce the use of alcohol and other drugs among youth living within Jackson County.

 In order to accurately determine the needs of Jackson County, the program utilizes a strategic process of assessment.
 Interviews, data collection, and focus groups make up this process and give a voice to the people of the community.
-This assessment guides our focus and ensures that we select a prevention strategy that meets the needs of the community where it is at.
+This assessment guides our focus and ensures that we select a prevention strategy that meets the needs of the community.

-The ATOD Prevention Program highly values partnerships with the community.
+The ADPEP Program highly values partnerships with the community.
 We rely on collaboration with schools, non-profits, and other community organizations in order to effectively reach youth.
 We believe that prevention cannot be done alone, but rather relies on the collaborative effort of multiple agencies working together.

-Through mutual partnerships, the ATOD Prevention Program strives to reduce the risk factors associated with substance use, and to foster protective factors and the achievement of the forty developmental assets.
-It is our goal to strengthen resiliency within Jackson County youth.
+Through mutual partnerships, the ADPEP Program strives to reduce the risk factors associated with substance use, and to foster protective factors and the achievement of the forty developmental assets.
+It is our goal to strengthen resiliency within the youth of Jackson County.
 We hope to enable them to make healthy choices so they can grow into healthy, thriving adults.

 Jackson County Public Health recently held their 5th Annual Substance Abuse Prevention Art Contest and received over 350 entries.
 The contest was open to all Jackson County students in grades 1-12, and offered students the opportunity to be creative while also bringing awareness to prevention of substance use.